edanarredo/Tokyo-Night-Storm/README.md

 - [NYRI4](https://github.com/NYRI4) for [Discolored](https://github.com/NYRI4/Discolored)
 - [GooseNest](https://github.com/Goose-Nest) for [Revert Rebrand](https://github.com/Goose-Nest/GT-RevertRebrand)
 - Also Huge thanks for BD & Powercord servers for snippets and help!
+- Dyzean for the initial base template of Tokyo Night.